NagendraBurusu/GoAssignment/readme.md

 - Making Mysql connection by using these configuration.
 - Adding the crud operations and alive and Ready check functions to the student app.
 - Added middilewares and provided Authentication API to generate JWT token by taking userId and password as a String
-- Used middleware to check the authentication as well as provide the user ionformation via contex to db layer
+- Used middlewares to check the authentication as well as provide the user ionformation via contex to db layer
 - updated the create and update method to take the user information and save the changes.
+- created storelog file and storing  all logs in that file.